 "The State of Otsego Lake, 1936-1996"

-A copy of the report, including over 200 pages of graphs and tables, is available for $5.00 from the:
+A copy of the report, including over 200 pages of graphs and tables, is available free of charge from the:

 Biological Field Station